dsccommunity/DFSDsc/README.md

 * **ReferralPriorityRank**: Specifies the priority rank, as an integer, for a target in the DFS namespace.
 Uint32.
 Optional

 ### Examples
-Create an AD Domain V2 based DFS namespace called departments in the domain contoso.com with a single target on the computer fs_1.
+Create an AD Domain V2 based DFS namespace called departments in the domain contoso.com with a single root target on the computer fs_1.
+Two subfolders are defined with targets that direct to shares on servers fs_3 and fs_8.
 ```powershell
 Configuration DFSNamespace_Domain_SingleTarget
 {